mrocklin/blog/_posts/work/2019-09-12-interactive-hpc.md

 layout: post
 title: Tips for Interactive HPC over Commerical Cloud
 category: work
-draft: true
 tags: []
 theme: twitter
 ---
 {% include JB/setup %}

+*This is co-released with a companion post [Five reeasons to keep your HPC center, and avoid the cloud](stay-on-hpc).*

 Scientific institutions today are considering how to balance their current HPC infrastructure with a possible transition to commercial cloud.

-This transition is partially motivated by data science users, who find that HPC policies make their workflows hard or impossible.
+This transition is largely motivated by data science users, who find a mismatch between interactive workflows and HPC policies.
 These data science workloads differ in a few ways from traditional HPC.
 In particular they are data centric, interactive, and ad-hoc, using tools like Python and Jupyter notebooks rather than highly tuned C++/MPI code that runs